 Danvers State Hospital

-Located In: Danvers, MA United States of America US
+Located in Danvers, MA US

 In 1873, the need for another psychiatric hospital to serve the Boston population had risen once again; the asylums constructed in Tewskbury, Worcester, Taunton and Northampton were already quite overcrowded.
-A site called Hawthorne Hill (AKA Hathorne Hill) in Danvers was chosen for the new hospital; the scenic vistas, fresh air, and acres of farm land to work were part of the therapeutic treatments thought to have cured insanity.
+A site called Hawthorne Hill (also known as Hathorne Hill) in Danvers was chosen for the new hospital; the scenic vistas, fresh air, and acres of farm land to work were part of the therapeutic treatments thought to have cured insanity.

 During this time period, elegant asylums were being constructed at an enormous cost to provide the best care for the mentally ill; many of these ornate structures followed a plan devised by Dr. Thomas Kirkbride called the linear plan, or the Kirkbride plan as it was later known.
 The asylum at Danvers was structured in this Kirkbride framework by architect Nathaniel J. Bradlee.
 Gothic spires rose from eight wings that radiated from a 130 foot central tower.
 Construction of the hospital began in 1874, and the 70,000 square foot building was completed four years later at a cost of $1.5 million.
 The extravagant asylum drew some criticism from the working class residents of Danvers living in its shadow during the first years of operation, wondering why the "insane" were given such grand treatment from the state while they worked hard for little pay.